• Measure T: Your Yes Vote Raises Your Yearly Taxes By $197*

 Maybe all these NEW taxes are something that you welcome.
 I just wasn't raised that way.

-Below I'll add the flyers from the Yes on T group, then follow it up with one more opinion (scout's honor)
+Below I'll add the flyers from the Yes on T group, then follow it up with one more opinion (scout's honor).

 There is something about qualifying for matching grants if this is passed.
 Just another way the state jerks around with the voters.
 Giving us "damned if you do, damned if you don't" options at every turn.

 Lucky me, the average will be paying $104 per year, and I'll be under $80.
+Being below average never felt so good.
+Until you factor in Measure 2016's Measure V that is.

 Wildomar Rap opinion time